 Acknowledgement: Picture: a young Maude Stanley.
 The picture is believed to be in the public domain – copyright expired.

 How to cite this piece: Smith, M. K. (2001).
-‘Maude Stanley, girls’ clubs and district visiting’, the encyclopaedia of informal education [www.infed.org/mobi/maude-stanley-girls-clubs-and-district-visiting/.
+‘Maude Stanley, girls’ clubs and district visiting’, The encyclopedia of pedagogy and informal education [www.infed.org/mobi/maude-stanley-girls-clubs-and-district-visiting/.
 Retrieved: inset date]

 © Mark K. Smith (2001)